cloudfoundry-attic/cf-riak-cs-release/README.md

       admin_password: CF-ADMIN-PASSWORD
   ```

-2. Generate the manifest: `./generate_deployment_manifest vsphere riak-cs-vsphere-stub.yml > riak-cs-vsphere.yml`
+2. Generate the manifest: `./generate_deployment_manifest vsphere cf-riak-cs-vsphere-stub.yml > cf-riak-cs-vsphere.yml`
-To tweak the deployment settings, you can modify the resulting file `riak-cs-vsphere.yml`.
+To tweak the deployment settings, you can modify the resulting file `cf-riak-cs-vsphere.yml`.

-3. To deploy: `bosh deployment riak-cs-vsphere.yml && bosh deploy`
+3. To deploy: `bosh deployment cf-riak-cs-vsphere.yml && bosh deploy`

-### AWS environment
+### Creating a deployment manifest and deploying to AWS

-1. Create a stub file called `riak-cs-aws-stub.yml` that contains the parameters described for bosh-lite above.
-In addition, you must include:
+1. Create a stub file called `cf-riak-cs-aws-stub.yml` that contains the parameters in the example below.
+For a description of these parameters, see <a href="#manifest-stub-parameters">Manifest Stub Parameters</a> below.

+    In addition what is required for the bosh-lite stub, you must include:

     * Username and password for admin user to support errands
     * Network and resource pool settings

   ```
   director_uuid: YOUR-DIRECTOR-GUID-HERE